ManasKulkarni3110/QA-Bot-using-Pinecone-and-Cohere/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments